Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- The combined points per game average of the two teams, 50, is 0.5 points more than Sunday's over/under.
+- Sunday's total is 0.5 points lower than the two team's combined 50 points per game average.

-- The 45.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 49.5 over/under in this contest.
+- The 45.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 49.5 total in this contest.

-- The average total in Ravens games this season is 48.9, 0.6 points fewer than Sunday's over/under of 49.5.
+- Ravens games have an average total of 48.9 points this season, 0.6 fewer than Sunday's over/under.

-- The 49.5-point total for this game is 0.2 points below the 49.7 points per game average total in Vikings games this season.
+- The 49.7 PPG average total in Vikings games this season is 0.2 points more than this game's over/under.

 Ravens stats and trends

-- In Baltimore's seven games this year, it has three wins against the spread.

-- The Ravens have yet to cover the spread this season when favored by 5.5 points or more in three chances.
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 5.5 points or more (in three chances).

-- Baltimore's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Baltimore's games this year have hit the over four times in seven opportunities (57.1%).

 - Baltimore is 3-2 against the spread and 4-1 overall in games when it records more than 22.4 points.

-- When Baltimore picks up more than 367.0 yards, the team is 2-4 against the spread and 4-2 overall.
+- When Baltimore picks up over 367.0 yards, the team is 2-4 against the spread and 4-2 overall.

-- The Ravens have eight giveaways this season, while the Vikings have nine takeaways.
+- The Ravens have turned the ball over eight times this season, one fewer than the Vikings have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Vikings.